It is harder to dismiss an approach to education as a passing fad when it has been gaining ground in schools for 10 years.

 Start small - make just one or two small shifts to "the way we do things round here".

 Be persistent and consistent in reminding pupils what your expectations are, and in noticing and commenting approvingly when they meet those expectations.

 Do not try to get them to run before they can walk and do not back down in the face of any resistance.

-Remember, BLP is not laissez-faire - you are coaching your pupils in a positive attitude towards learning.
+Remember, BLP is not laissez-faire - you are coaching and training your students in a positive attitude towards learning.